synacktiv/nord-stream/README.md

 More information in our article: https://www.synacktiv.com/publications/cicd-secrets-extraction-tips-and-tricks

 By default, the tool will attempt to extract all secrets from all accessible projects or repositories.
 Several options are available to restrict the extraction of secrets.
 The tool will also try to remove traces left after a pipeline deployment.
 To preserve traces, the `--no-clean` option can be used.
-Note that for GitLab somes traces cannot be deleted.
+Note that for GitLab some traces cannot be deleted.

 ### Azure DevOps